Hardysong/Tensorflow-implementation-of-DBN-including-GBRBM-BBRBM-/README.md

 # Tensorflow-implementation-of-Restricted-Boltzmann-Machine-including-GBRBM-BBRBM-
 The application of RBM through Matlab have several drawbacks.
-One serious problem is the computation time is very time-consuming.
+One serious problem is that the computation time is very time-consuming.
 It is because that the matlab is difficult to run in cloud server.So I wrap the code of rbm based on matlab to python based on tensorflow.
 We can use jupyter notebook to run the code for training or inference quickly.

 test application:
   import numpy as np